 Share

 Supportive Housing Case Studies — Navigating the Financing of Small and Medium‑Sized Projects

-To complement the Road Map to Financing Supportive Housing in New Jersey, this session brings participants inside two supportive housing developments, tracing their journey from early concept through completion.
-Led by Chris Pugliese, Chief Property Development Officer at the Affordable Housing Alliance in Monmouth County, the session breaks down how capital, operating, and service funding streams come together in real projects.
+CSH is grateful to the Affordable Housing Alliance (ADA) for this session that brings listeners inside two supportive housing developments, tracing their journey from early concept through completion.
+Chris Pugliese, AHA’s Chief Property Development Officer in Monmouth County, breaks down how capital, operating, and service funding streams come together in real projects.

 Both projects spotlighted have supportive housing dedicated to people who were formerly homeless, a (small) 3‑unit project and a (medium) 67‑unit LIHTC development with a 5‑unit supportive set‑aside.
-The session includes dedicated time for Q&A with the hope this can inform future supportive housing efforts across the state.
+Click here to watch the recording.

+Share